5G-MAG/Getting-Started/pages/5g-multicast-broadcast-services/tutorials/mbstf.md

 1. There are outer IP and UDP protocol headers showing the packet is sent from 127.0.0.1:58158 to 127.0.0.7:49484 &#x2780; because an MB-UPF was used for this example which presented its tunnel at 127.0.0.7:49484.
-1. The next (inner) pair of IP and UDP headers show that this encapsulated packet is from 127.0.0.1:5000 to multicast address 232.0.0.1:5000 &#x2781;, as requested in the *DistributionSession* creation request to the MBSTF.
+2. The next (inner) pair of IP and UDP headers show that this encapsulated packet is from 127.0.0.1:5000 to multicast address 232.0.0.1:5000 &#x2781;, as requested in the *DistributionSession* creation request to the MBSTF.
-1. The packet contents are a FLUTE packet for **Transport Session Identifier** 0 and **Transport Object Identifier** 0 (**"
+3. The packet contents are a FLUTE packet for **Transport Session Identifier** 0 and **Transport Object Identifier** 0 (**"
    TSI: 0 TOI: 0"**, from the packet summary &#x2782;) which indicates that the transport object is the FDT Instance document.
 The contents of the FDT Instance document show that the FLUTE Session is currently sending a 39-byte transmission object &#x2785; referenced as `TOI="1"` &#x2783; with a content location of "http://127.0.0.2/object1" &#x2784;.
 The "http://127.0.0.2" prefix is the one requested by the *objDistributionBaseUrl* field in the *DistributionSession* configured in the MBSTF, and has replaced the origin prefix of "http://127.0.0.1:3004" ( *objIngestBaseUrl* field).
-1. The next packet contains the same multicast packet &#x2786; sent from the MB-UPF to the gNodeB using GTP-U tunnel encapsulation.
+4. The next packet contains the same multicast packet &#x2786; sent from the MB-UPF to the gNodeB using GTP-U tunne encapsulation.

 This next screenshot shows the FLUTE packet for **TOI 1**, the ingested media object *object1* itself.